Did you know you're rewarded for the problems you solve?

 I could give you a list of ways, but let's begin with the most practical...

 What problems have you solved in your own life or in someone else's?

-If you've lost weight without starving yourself or using fad diets that make you want to eat the entire candy store after a few weeks, share how you did with others.
+If you've lost weight without starving yourself or using fad diets that make you want to eat the entire candy store after a few weeks, share how you did it with others.